chalbert/module-injection/README.md

     - Settings, like custom business rules
     - Themes
     - Etc.
 - Apps treat Modules as API, not dependencies to be embedded.
-This enables "auto-update" apps.
+    - This means "evergreen" apps.
 On the long term, this will greatly reduce maintenance cost and technical debt.
+    - Reduce the risk of old business rules compromising data or increasing support cost.
+    - Instant update of UI over every app - perfect for consistency and theming.
+- Some js can be generated, e.g. Resource services generated from API contract

 ### Performance considerations

-For complex app, the number of dependency will quickly become very large.
-This would become a problem with HTTP/1.1 as the number of concurrent request is usually around 6.
+For complex apps, the number of dependencies will quickly become very large.
+This would become a problem with HTTP/1.1 as the number of concurrent requests is usually around 6.
 But that changes with the introduction of SPDY / HTTP/2.

 This new approach can in fact improve dramatically the performance of the apps using Module Injection:

 - Only one instance of a Module exist, so there are shared by every apps, instead of having the same code embedded in each app.
 - HTTP/2 multiplexes all the small files efficiently.
 - Server knows all the files the clients needs and uses HTTP Push to sent everything that is needed upfront.
-- Cache API & Services Worker mean individual files can be be cache, and updated in the background.
+- Cache API & Services Worker mean individual files can be cached, and updated in the background.
-- Each Module URL is idempotent, so they can be can efficiently on the server.
+- Each Module URL is idempotent, so they can be can efficiently cached or deployed on CDN.
-- Static analysis of the files for dependencies only needs to happen once and can then be cached.
+- Static analysis of the files for dependencies only needs to happen once.
+- File name doesn't matter to the app thanks to DI, so they can include a cache busting part.

 ### Challenges